rohitkumar9989/Reciept-and-Bill-Processing-System/README.md

   Upload receipts and bills as `.jpg`, `.jpeg`, `.png`, `.pdf`, or `.txt` files.
 - **Automated extraction:**
   Utilizes OCR and NLP to extract item descriptions, amounts, and dates from images, PDFs, or text files.
 Implementation of NLTK for proper word clustering.
+- **Structured workflow and validation:**
+  The application follows a robust, structured pipeline—automatically extracting and validating key fields (`vendor`, `date`, and `amount`) using formal data models (Pydantic) to ensure high-quality, reliable data before it reaches the database or analytics layers.
 - **Robust validation:**
   Ensures only supported file types are allowed.
 Implements fail-safe exception handling during parsing and data processing.